 What we can do

 We can take your contact details so that we can make enquiries and return your call.

-We will be happy to provide general information about the University's services or facilities and our systems for providing support to our students.
-The information below may be helpful.
+We are happy to provide general information about our services or facilities and our systems for providing support to our students.
+You may find the following information helpful:

 If the person you are enquiring about is studying with us, we may pass on a message on your behalf, or we may ask them to contact you.
 We won't necessarily confirm to you whether or not they are studying with us.

-Staff are trained to be helpful but cautious, and to make the best interests of the student their priority.
+We train our staff to be helpful but cautious, and to make the best interests of our students their priority.